 The plan is to, during roughly seven months, make our way up the Australian coast and leave Darwin by the beginning of August.
 Then continue the sail north to Indonesia through the Spice Islands, Raja Ampat etc. then head towards Philippines, Malaysia and eventually Thailand.

 I followed my heart falling in love with Brian, knowing that we would not be able to spend time together for a long time.
 It would be months without seeing each other, weeks at a time with only satellite email as communication.
 We would live two completely different lives, Brian sailing the South Pacific and me finishing my degree in Melbourne.
 I would lie if I didn’t say it was extremely difficult and incredibly painful.
 But looking back, completely worth it!
+I managed to make so many friends along the way that I know will be friends for life.
+I did my best to save money (which is hard alongside earning a degree) so I could see Brian.
+I actually looked into completing a certificate in hospitality to try and find part-time work in some of the amazing restaurants I had visited, but ended up not quite having the time to fit it in.
+Not with finding time to see Brian as well.

 It would take a year before we got to spend more than a few weeks here and there together but every chance I got I flew from my student life in Melbourne to meet Delos on her adventures through the South Pacific Islands.
 I spent 5 amazing weeks in Fiji and got to experience my first passage from Fiji to Vanuatu, before it was time to fly back home to Melbourne, this allowed me to find some nice places for Where to stay in Fiji for the future!
 A half a year later I met Delos in Ghizo, Solomon Islands, where I experienced my first wreck-dives and another really cool passage from Solomon Islands to Australia.
 This time I stayed on the boat for 3 amazing months sailing down the Australian coast, diving The Great barrier reef, and spending endless lazy days at Hamilton Islands 5 resort pools.